 The GTSR Electrical Team is tasked with the design and implementation of the various electrical subsystems required for a solar-powered vehicle.
 From the solar cells to the battery pack to the power train, we deal with ultra-high efficiency and solid reliability.
-We get the opportunity to work on cutting edge designs and with power electronics developed by various international firms and research organizations.
+We get the opportunity to work on cutting-edge designs and with power electronics developed by various international firms and research organizations.
 Our members range in disciplines from pure CS to analog and digital design.
 The electrical team is subdivided into four sub-teams: Auxiliary Systems, Batteries and BMS, Powertrain, Solar and MPPT.

-Mitali is a second-year Computer Science major from Fairfax, VA.
+Mitali is a third-year Computer Science major from Fairfax, VA.
 As Aux Lead, she oversees the low-voltage electronics, driver interfacing, harnessing, and telemetry on the car.
 When she’s not wasting the car’s energy, she enjoys anything SF&F, exploring Atlanta, and sleeping.

 Daniel Cox | Batteries & BMS Lead

-Prithvi is a second-year Electrical Engineering major and CS minor from Downingtown, PA.
+Prithvi is a third-year Electrical Engineering major and CS minor from Downingtown, PA.
 As the Solar and MPPT subteam lead, he oversees array layout, wiring, and installation; CAN interfacing; and the MPPTs.
 Outside of Solar Racing, he’s into singing, roller coasters, and keeping up with transit/transportation.